Maine visits Hess and NJIT - WTOP News

 Newark, New Jersey; Saturday, 2 p.m.
 EST

-BOTTOM LINE: NJIT takes on the Maine Black Bears after Adam Hess scored 21 points in NJIT’s 70-62 loss to the New Hampshire Wildcats.
+BOTTOM LINE: NJIT hosts the Maine Black Bears after Adam Hess scored 21 points in NJIT’s 70-62 loss to the New Hampshire Wildcats.

 The Highlanders are 3-4 on their home court.
-NJIT ranks third in the America East with 10.1 offensive rebounds per game led by Kjell de Graaf averaging 3.0.
+NJIT is ninth in the America East with 21.8 defensive rebounds per game led by Elijah Buchanan averaging 4.8.

-The Black Bears are 0-3 in conference games.
-Maine is eighth in the America East with 6.4 offensive rebounds per game led by Peter Filipovity averaging 1.7.
+The Black Bears are 0-3 against America East opponents.
+Maine is ninth in the America East scoring 68.3 points per game and is shooting 44.9%.

-NJIT scores 69.8 points per game, 2.7 more points than the 67.1 Maine allows.
-Maine has shot at a 44.9% rate from the field this season, 0.1 percentage points below the 45.0% shooting opponents of NJIT have averaged.
+NJIT averages 69.8 points per game, 2.7 more points than the 67.1 Maine gives up.
+Maine averages 5.7 made 3-pointers per game this season, 1.7 fewer made shots on average than the 7.4 per game NJIT allows.

+The Highlanders and Black Bears face off Saturday for the first time in America East play this season.

 TOP PERFORMERS: Sebastian Robinson is averaging 7.9 points for the Highlanders.
-Hess is averaging 12.9 points and 3.5 rebounds while shooting 42.4% over the past 10 games for NJIT.
+Hess is averaging 12.9 points and 3.5 rebounds while shooting 42.4% over the last 10 games for NJIT.

-Kellen Tynes is averaging 13.8 points, 3.5 assists and 2.2 steals for the Black Bears.
-Ja’Shonte Wright-McLeish is averaging 1.3 made 3-pointers over the last 10 games for Maine.
+Kellen Tynes is shooting 45.1% and averaging 13.8 points for the Black Bears.
+Peter Filipovity is averaging 14.2 points over the last 10 games for Maine.

 LAST 10 GAMES: Highlanders: 3-7, averaging 73.6 points, 36.3 rebounds, 12.5 assists, 8.4 steals and 4.8 blocks per game while shooting 41.2% from the field.
 Their opponents have averaged 71.9 points per game.